 Be aware of the places on your body that feel tight or loose.
 For about two minutes, imagine deep breaths flowing into every part of your part, especially the ones affected by stress.
 Repeat the same as you move from the toes to your head.
 Pay keen attention to the sensations you feel, and open your eyes after you are done.

 Power of Laughter

 Cortisol, the primary stress hormone circulates all over our body when we are stressed out.
 Laughter lowers the amount of cortisol by increasing the intake of oxygen and combats stress effectively.

-Lighten up your mood by turning to your favourite comic books, watching your favourite sitcom, or by talking to someone who makes you smile.
+Lighten up your mood by turning to your favorite comic books, watching your favorite sitcom, or by talking to someone who makes you smile.

 Magic of music